ThirtyVercent/VIC/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-	THIS DOES NOT ALTER YOUR VRChat SHORTCUT ON THE DESKTOP TO RUN MULTIPLE INSTANCES USE STARTVRC.bat
-	YOU CAN RENAME AND MOVE DEFAULTSTART.bat/NONDEFAULTSTART.bat ANYWHERE
+	THIS DOES NOT ALTER YOUR VRChat SHORTCUT ON THE DESKTOP TO RUN MULTIPLE INSTANCES USE DEFAULT / NONDEFAULT.bat YOU CAN RENAME AND MOVE DEFAULTSTART.bat/NONDEFAULTSTART.bat ANYWHERE

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------